 “I know now what to do if someone decides to hurt me.
-I know that if someone wants to assault me I should scream, stab his eye, or step on his tippy toe,” Amina says.
+I know that if someone wants to rape me I should scream, stab his eye, or step on his tippy toe,” Amina says.
 “I am encouraging other girls to report abuse quickly if they experience it”.

 Chimwemwe Kambelembele, matron at Amina’s school, says the Safe Schools Programme had taught the 13-year-old skills she can use in case she experiences a similar situation.

 “I was very touched by Amina’s story, especially because she was hurt by a relative,” says Kambelembele, “It was scary to know her uncle would do such a thing.
 The way her family concealed the incident wasn’t good either”, she adds.

 UNICEF has been working with Ujamaa Pamodzi Africa to implement the programme under the Joint Programme for Girls Education (JPGE) in Salima, Dedza, and Mangochi districts.